How to Start a Donut Shop

 Related: Hiring your first employee

-How much can you potentially make owning a donut shop?
+How much can a donut shop owner make?

 A donut shop’s profits will depend on many factors, including the business model, the location, and how many years the shop has been in business.
 According to Salary.com, the average donut shop owner’s salary is $41,005.
 Salaries most typically range from $36,152 to $47,812.
 The top 90th percentile of donut shop owners earn a salary of $54,009.